 I graduated in combined sciences from Leicester University in the late 60s at the height of student unrest.
 The excitement was such I stayed on a further two years, first as sabbatical deputy president of the students’ union, then finally to take my PGCE.
 Options to become a permanent student having run out, I started teaching science at Highwood School in Nailsworth.

 I arrived here at Balcarras, as Head of Science in 1982, four years before the school opened!
 After reorganisation in 1986 I was reappointed and later promoted to Assistant Head.
 I retired in 2009 but I haven’t managed to unload all my responsibilities so I still keep coming to work!

-Mr Gary Towers - Assistant Head
+Mr Gary Towers - Deputy Head

 I graduated with a degree in zoology from the University of Wales Swansea in 2001 and remained at the university to complete my teacher training.
 My first teaching post was at Tewkesbury school where I held a variety of roles including head of Key Stage 4 science.
 I also spent some time seconded to the local authority’s science advisory team.

 I joined Balcarras in 2011 and was appointed as Head of Science in 2013.
 I thoroughly enjoyed the challenge of running such a diverse and thriving department and continue to be fascinated by all aspects of science education.
-In 2017 I was appointed to the schools senior management team as an Assistant Headteacher and am proud to have a role in shaping the future of this outstanding school.
+In 2017 I was appointed to the schools senior management team as a Deputy Headteacher and am proud to have a role in shaping the future of this outstanding school.

 Outside of school I enjoy running in the beautiful Cotswold Hills and travelling the world to observe its diverse wildlife with my wife who also has a degree in zoology.